So you’re considering the life of a fitness guru? The life of a personal trainer is full of promise, reward, and fulfillment.

 This domain tests your ability to not just be a trainer, but to be a coach.
-That means consistent follow up and tracking of client program implementation, behavior and program adherence.
-You will also need to know how to adapt or modify programs based on shifting variables and data from client condition and feedback.
+That means consistent follow up and tracking of client program implementation, behavior, and program adherence.
+You will also need to know how to adapt or modify programs based on shifting variables and data from client conditions and feedback.

-Each ACE Certification Exam contains of strictly multiple choice questions.
+Each ACE Certification Exam contains strictly multiple-choice questions.
 You need to score at least 500 points in order to get the cert.